mcnallyg1/git-practice/README.md

 **fix any conflicts**
 [Resolving conflicts in WebStorm](https://www.jetbrains.com/help/webstorm/resolving-conflicts.html)

-add the edited names.txt to the staging area
+Add the edited names.txt to the staging area
 ```
 git add names.txt
 ```

-saves your changes your branch
+Saves your changes in your branch
 ```
-git commit -m “your meassage”
+git commit -m “your message”
 ```

-shows your commit in the history of the branch
+Shows your commit in the history of the branch
 ```
 git log
 ```
+If needed press **q** to escape

 Will push your saved changes to the GitHub repo
 ```